Getting Ready for Festival

 MUSIC

-If Solomon Springs's representatives receive complaints from neighbors, they will request that we lower the volume to a more acceptable level.
+If festival coordinators receive complaints from neighbors, they will request that we lower the volume to a more acceptable level.
 Drum sounds will be monitored for volume and may, also, be required to lower the volume to appease local law enforcement and/or neighbors.

 CAMERAS